ArgonDesign/alogic/doc/literals.md

 - Omitting the sign is the same as writing `+`
 - Whitespace is allowed between the sign and the rest of the literal, but whitespace is illegal elsewhere
-- Integer literals that do use `s` modifier are of an unsigned type, while those with an `s` modifier are signed
+- Integer literals without an `s` modifier are of an unsigned type, while those with an `s` modifier are signed
 - Digits standing for the value must conform to the specified base
     - `0-1` can be used with binary base `b`